ZappaBoy/worky/README.md

 ### Worky configuration file - `.worky.toml`
 Worky automatically looks for a `.worky.toml` file in the current directory where is called.
-If it finds one, it will use it to load the workspace, alternatively you need to specify a configuration file using the `-c` flag followed by the path of the config file.
+If it finds one, it will use it to load the workspace, alternatively, you need to specify a configuration file using the `-c` flag followed by the path of the config file.
 If you prefer, you can create a subdirectory named as your project (`project_name`) under the `~/.config/worky/`.
 Here you can put your `config.toml` file and worky will automatically look for it when you run `worky project_name`.
-For example if you have a project named `my_project` you can create a `~/.config/worky/my_project/config.toml` file and use `worky my_project` to load the project workspace.
+For example, if you have a project named `my_project` you can create a `~/.config/worky/my_project/config.toml` file and use `worky my_project` to load the project workspace.

 ### Variables
 Variables can be defined in the `[variables]` section of the configuration file.
-Variables value is the command to be executed.
+The variable's value is the command to be executed.
 The variables can be used in all the config file except for the steps name.
-The value of the variables used in the step name define the command that will be executed.
+The value of the variables used in the step name defines the command that will be executed.
 See the [steps section](#steps) for more details.

 ### Steps
 The steps are the commands that will be executed when you load the workspace.
 The command is defined by the step name using a variable.
-For example, if you have a variable named `backend` with value `idea` you can define a step named `backend` and worky will run the idea IDE.
+For example, if you have a variable named `backend` with the value `idea` you can define a step named `backend` and worky will run the idea IDE.

 #### Args
 Steps can have an `args` property that is a list of arguments to be passed to the command when it is executed.
-An example of argument can be the path of the project to open but this strictly depend from the program that you want to load.
+An example of an argument can be the path of the project to open but this strictly depends on the program that you want to load.

 #### Condition
 Steps can have a `condition` property that is the name of a flag that you can pass when you run worky that defines if the step should be executed or not.
-For example if you want to run a `docker-compose` command only if you pass the `-f docker` flag you can define a step like this:
+For example, if you want to run a `docker-compose` command only if you pass the `-f docker` flag you can define a step like this:
 ```toml
 [variables]
 compose = "docker-compose"